deepaksood619/deepaksood619.github.io/docs/psychology/biases-fallacies.md

 ## Dunning-Kruger Effect

-"Relatively unskilled persons suffer illusory superiority, mistakenly assessing their ability to be much higher than it really is...[and] highly skilled individuals may underestimate their relative competence and may erroneously assume that tasks which are easy for them are also easy for others." (related:[overconfidence effect](https://en.wikipedia.org/wiki/Overconfidence_effect))
+"Relatively unskilled persons suffer illusory superiority, mistakenly assessing their ability to be much higher than it really is... and highly skilled individuals may underestimate their relative competence and may erroneously assume that tasks which are easy for them are also easy for others." (related: [overconfidence effect](https://en.wikipedia.org/wiki/Overconfidence_effect))

 Thinking we know more than we do

-In the field of psychology, theDunning--Kruger effect is a cognitive bias in which people of low ability have illusory superiority and mistakenly assess their cognitive ability as greater than it is.

 ![image](../media/Biases-Fallacies-image1.jpg)